Class A employment

 PRSI-Free Allowance for employees

-The PRSI-Free Allowance remains at €127 per week (per individual employment) for employees with weekly reckonable pay of more than €352 in Classes A and H, and at €26 for all employees in Classes B, C and D. The allowance is non-cumulative, so it only applies for weeks of insurable employment in which PRSI is payable (see
+The PRSI-Free Allowance remains at €127 per week (per individual employment) for employees with weekly reckonable pay of more than €352 in Classes A and H, and at €26 for all employees in Classes B, C and D. The allowance does not apply to the Health Contribution or the employer's share of PRSI.
+In other words, in Class A it applies to the calculation of the 4% employee Social Insurance deduction, but not to the Health Contribution.
+The allowance is non-cumulative, so it only applies for weeks of insurable employment in which PRSI is payable (see "holiday pay" on page 12).

-It is important to note that the method of calculating PRSI outlined in sections 2 to 10 caters for the inclusion of the €127/€26 PRSI-Free Allowance.
+It is important to note that the method of calculating PRSI outlined on pages 2 to 6 caters for the inclusion of the €127/€26 PRSI-Free Allowance.

 For employees paid other than weekly, alternatives to the weekly PRSI-Free Allowance are: